-Ludwigia will continue to be propagated in-situ within Landa Lake in order to provide plant stock for 2022 restoration efforts.
+Ludwigia will continue to be propagated in-situ within Landa Lake in order to provide plant stock for 2023 restoration efforts.
 In-situ propagation of Ludwigia will be conducted by collecting stem cuttings from Ludwigia plants that exist within the Comal River system.
 The cuttings will be placed in pots filled with substrate collected from within the Comal River system.
 The potted cuttings will then be placed in Mobile Underwater Plant Propagation Trays (MUPPTs) and placed in a shallow portion of Landa Lake and allowed to produce roots and plant mass.
 Ludwigia plants propagated in the MUPPTs, as well as Ludwigia cuttings, will be planted in suitable locations within the Landa Lake LTBG reach to achieve an annual target of 35 m2 of additional Ludwigia coverage at full grow out, within the New Channel LTBG reach to achieve an annual target of 5 m2 of additional Ludwigia coverage at full grow out, and within the Upper Spring Run LTBG reach to achieve and annual target of 5 m2 of additional Ludwigia coverage at full grow out.
 Ludwigia plants and cuttings will also be planted in suitable locations within Lower Landa Lake restoration reach to achieve an annual target of 5m2 of additional Ludwigia coverage.
 Slightly more than the targeted coverage of Ludwigia will be planted to account for plant die-off.
-Based on previous restoration experience, approximately 15-20 Ludwigia plants are needed to achieve 1m2 of coverage. approximately 575-700, 75-100, 75-100 and 75-100 Ludwigia plants will be planted in the Landa Lake LTBG, New Channel LTBG, Upper Spring Run LTBG and Lower Landa Lake Restoration reaches, respectively, to achieve target annual coverage in each reach.
+Based on previous restoration experience, approximately 15-20 Ludwigia plants are needed to achieve 1m2 of coverage.
+Approximately 450-600, 75-100, 75-100 and 75-100 Ludwigia plants will be planted in the Landa Lake LTBG, New Channel LTBG, Upper Spring Run LTBG and Lower Landa Lake Restoration reaches, respectively, to achieve target annual coverage in each reach.

-Cabomba typically thrives in deep, low-velocity areas and will be planted in the most suitable locations in the Landa Lake LTBG reach to achieve an annual target of 25 m2 of additional Cabomba coverage at full grow out, within the New Channel LTBG reach to achieve an annual target of 15m2 of additional Cabomba coverage at full grow out and within the Upper Spring Run LTBG reach to achieve an additional 5 m2 of Cabomba coverage at full grow out.
+Cabomba typically thrives in deep, low-velocity areas and will be planted in the most suitable locations in the Landa Lake LTBG reach to achieve an annual target of 25 m2 of additional Cabomba coverage at full grow out and within the New Channel LTBG reach to achieve an annual target of 10m2 of additional Cabomba coverage at full grow out.
 Cabomba will also be planted in suitable locations within the Upper Landa Lake restoration reach, as needed, to achieve an annual target of 10 m2 of additional Cabomba coverage.
-Cabomba will not be planting in the reaches where coverage has exceeded the long-term goal based on Fall 2020 SAV mapping.
-Cabomba will be planted using stem cuttings and/ or individual rooted plants.
+Cabomba will be planted using stem cuttings.
 Stemmed cuttings will be collected from the New Channel and / or the spring-fed pool.
 The cuttings will be bundled into fist-sized bundles wrapped with rubber bands to keep bundles together.
 The Cabomba cutting bundles are typically 12 to 32 inches in length and will be planted at a depth of 2/3 their length, if possible, in soft, silty sediment.
 This planting depth prevents Cabomba from loosening and floating away and ensures multiple nodes are buried for production of good root structure.
 Rooted Cabomba will also be utilized and will be harvested from areas in the Comal River system where Cabomba is abundant.
-The rooted plants will then be planted individually.
-Both the stemmed cuttings and rooted plants will be planted in a grid-pattern at 1ft centers.
 Significantly more than the targeted coverage of Cabomba will be planted in order to account for plant die-off.
 Approximately 20 Cabomba plantings are needed to achieve 1m2 of coverage.
-Therefore, approximately 500, 300, and 100 Cabomba plants will be planted in the Landa Lake LTBG, New Channel LTBG, and the Upper Spring Run LTBG reaches, respectively to achieve target annual coverage in each reach.
-Approximately 200 Cabomba plants will be planted in the Upper Landa Lake restoration reach to achieve target annual coverage in each reach.
+Approximately 500, 300, and 300 Cabomba plants will be planted throughout the Landa Lake LTBG, New Channel LTBG, and the Upper Spring Run LTBG reaches, respectively to achieve target annual coverages in each reach.
+Approximately 200 Cabomba plants will be planted in the Upper Landa Lake restoration reach to achieve target annual coverage within this reach.